dbunker/SABR/README.md

 The goal of the language is to make representing operations research problems not just possible, but also intuitive and the solving of these problems efficient.

-From a theoretical perspective, the language can also be used to prove a problem is NP-Easy and can be used to verify properties about automata and systems that can be modeled as automata such as circuits and programs.
+From a theoretical perspective, the language can also be used to prove a problem is NP-Easy and to verify properties about automata and systems that can be modeled as automata such as circuits and programs.

-website: sabrlang.org
+Website: sabrlang.org

 Install
 -------------------------